Richard Nixon the Used Car Salesman

 - In Shanghai Knights, Chon and Roy meet Arthur Conan Doyle while he is an inspector at Scotland Yard, and they also meet a young Charlie Chaplin who is an orphan on the streets of London.
 Roy arbitrarily comes up with the name "Sherlock Holmes", which inspires Conan Doyle's new novel.

-- Harry Turtledove's novel The Two Georges is the Trope Namer; the Revolutionary War was averted by diplomacy and America and is still a part of the British Empire.
+- Harry Turtledove's novel The Two Georges is the Trope Namer; the American Revolution was averted by diplomacy and America is still a part of the British Empire.
 Richard Nixon is a used car salesman (and a very rich and successful one, not surprising considering his skill at diplomacy and negotiation).
 The novel, set in 1990, also features Sir Martin Luther King Jr as the Governor-General of the North American Union, and John F. Kennedy as the editor of a pro-independence newspaper.
 Andrew Jackson served as Governor-General in the 1830s and oversaw the abolition of slavery in the North American Union.

 - The counterfactual Author Tract The Probability Broach by L. Neil Smith also features Nixon: in an alternate timeline where America became a libertarian Mary Suetopia, he became a small-time crook.
 In the same novel, "Jim-Earl" is briefly seen selling peanuts for a living.
 Another work by the same author features Hitler, who immigrated to the U.S. and became a painter/embarrassing dad.

 - Michael Moorcock's famous Nomad Of The Time Streams trilogy:

 - Ronald Reagan is a jingoistic Boy Scout leader in the first novel Warlord of the Air.

 - The same novel features a greying and unsuccesful Russian revolutionary leader named Vladimir Ulyanov, now a scheming terrorist roaming the Eurasian skies in an airship.